Learn what to do if you have an NSF hold on your payroll service.

 Can I stop the automatic redebit?
 What if I want to pay the balance due faster?

 We are not always able to stop the automatic redebit.
-If you want to pay the balance faster, chat with us or call us at 866-729-2402 for instructions to send a wire transfer or pay using Versapay.
+If you want to pay the balance faster, contact us for instructions to send a wire transfer or pay using Versapay.

 We can remove the 5-business-day hold sooner if you pay by wire transfer or Versapay.